wofsauge/IsaacDocs/beta/docs/EntityPlayer.md

 ### AddEternalHearts () {: aria-label='Functions' }
 #### void AddEternalHearts ( int EternalHearts)  {: aria-label='Functions' }

 Adds eternal hearts to the player.
 1 unit is half a heart.
-Remove them with negative numbers. <br/>(Note that eternal hearts automatically turn to full hearts, when you have more than one.)
+Remove them with negative numbers.
+(Note that eternal hearts automatically turn to full hearts, when you have more than one.)
 ##### :fontawesome-solid-code: Example Code {: .subHeader .example_code }
 This code adds 1 eternal heart to the player.
 ```cpp